 The trail starts gently downhill, swinging first right and then left around a swampy area.
 Cross a small stream and, 0.6 mile from the start, cross the Old Rag Fire Road.
 After another quarter of a mile you'll cross the Limberlost Accessible Trail.
 After a couple of hundred yards a small stream comes in from the right and flows beside the trail.

 Continue, downward.
 Pass cascades and pools, cliffs and ledges and surrealistic boulders.
 Then, a mile and a third from the Limberlost Trail, you come to another trail junction with a concrete marker post.
 The trail turns left here, crosses the stream on a bridge, and then continues downstream on the left bank to where the trail widens.
 30 yards farther, a horse trail comes in on the left, and the Whiteoak Fire Road to the right.
 Continue straight ahead to another widening in the trail.
 Diagonally ahead to the right are two rocky ledges.
 From the downstream ledge you have a fine view of the upper falls.

 Continue, downward.
 Below the upper falls the canyon is narrow, and the trail is steep and rough.
 If you take the Whiteoak Canyon Trail all the way to the bottom, you'll reach a parking area in Berry Hollow, where most folks begin the Whiteoak Canyon to Cedar Run Loop.
 You can opt to continue on to the Cedar Run Trail from here, which will take you back to your original starting point at Skyline Drive.

 Thanks to Larry W. Brown, for sharing this trail description.
-If you’re interested in learning more details about great hikes, weather, camping / lodging, wildlife, and scenic drives, check out the comprehensive Guide to Shenandoah National Park
+If you’re interested in learning more details about great hikes, weather, camping / lodging, wildlife, and scenic drives, check out the comprehensive Guide to Shenandoah National Park.